 Your data may be transferred outside of the European Economic Area, for example, if we use a cloud service that has host servers located in another country.
 If your data is transferred outside of the European Economic Area, it is done so under contract, which states how those companies or individuals must keep your data safe.

 We take all steps reasonably necessary to ensure that your data is treated securely through strict procedures and security features to prevent unauthorised access to your personal information.
 However, we cannot guarantee the secure transmission of information via the internet due to security threats outside our control and as such, any transmission of information is at your own risk.

 How long do we keep your personal information?

 We will retain your personal information for as long as needed to fulfil the purposes outlined in the ‘How do we use your personal information?’ section above or for a period specifically required by applicable regulations or laws.
-For example, where you are registered for any of our Services we generally keep your personal information for the duration of time you utilise that Service.
+For example, where you are registered for any of our Services, we generally keep your personal information for the duration of time you utilise the Service.